 Unsecured Credit Cards After Bankruptcy

-The term unsecured just means there is no collateral on your part to be approved for the line of credit, and any balance on the card will be an “unsecured” form of debt.
+The term unsecured just means that a security deposit is not required to open the account and any balance on the card will be an “unsecured” form of debt.
 Most credit cards are unsecured.

 Secured Credit Cards After Bankruptcy

 Getting approved for a secured card after bankruptcy will be easier than being approved for an unsecured credit card.

 This is because a secured credit card requires a deposit to secure the line of credit.
 The deposit amount is usually equal to the amount of your new credit limit.